-Since the original Home launched, the number of supported smarthome products has grown.
-Most of the bigger smart home products and companies support Google Home now, but the list of partners is still considerably smaller than those offered by the Amazon-branded competition.
+Since the original Home launched, the number of supported smarthome products has grown significantly.
+Most of the bigger smart home products and companies support Google Home now, though the list of partners is still smaller than those offered by the Amazon-branded competition.

-We tested Mini using a TP-Link colour-changing smart bulb and our Tado smart home thermostat, but it also supports the likes of Nest, Wemo, Philips Hue, Samsung SmartThings, Hive, LifX, Lightwave, WiZ and Netatmo.
-So you can use it to set your heating at a specific temperature, or switch your lights off, among other functions, all with the power of voice.
+We first tested Mini using a TP-Link colour-changing smart bulb and our Tado smart home thermostat, but our team has also used Mini with Ikea smart lights, Nest Learning Thermostat E, Nest cameras, TP-Link smart plugs and Netatmo cameras and the experience is great.
+It also supports the likes of Wemo, Arlo, Ecobee, Philips Hue, Samsung SmartThings, Hive, LifX, Lightwave and WiZ.
+Ultimately, you can use Mini to set your heating at a specific temperature, or switch your lights off, among other functions, all with the power of voice.

 Of course, you can also use it for various media services too.
 That means for any Chromecast- or Chromecast Audio-equipped device you can play music or video through Spotify, Google Play, TuneIn, BBC Radio, YouTube and Netflix.
 It won't sound great, but you can nonetheless.